zencd/suspender/README.md

 ## todo p1

 - implement chrome.windows.onFocusChanged
-- parking: wait till screenshot get appeared in DB (because it is persisted asynchronously now)
 - suspend all
 - remove screenshots from storage when tab closed
 - remove a tab - it still stays in the tab list (debug tabs)